UniMath/agda-unimath/HOWTO-INSTALL.md

 #### 80-character limit

-The `agda-unimath` library maintains an 80-character limit on the length of lines in the source code.
+The `agda-unimath` library maintains an 80-character limit on the length of most lines in the source code (see [CODINGSTYLE](CODINGSTYLE.md#character-limit) for a list of exceptions).
 This limit is to improve readability, both in your programming environment and on our website.
-To display a line marking the 80th column in Emacs, add:
+To display a vertical ruler marking the 80th column in Emacs, add:

 ```elisp
 (add-hook 'prog-mode-hook #'display-fill-column-indicator-mode)